 Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils - these are evident from Reception through to the end of KS1.
 2 Assessments and observations suggest disadvantaged pupils generally have greater difficulties with Reading.
 This includes difficulties with phonics, comprehension, limited exposure to quality texts and having opportunities to listen to and read texts to adults.
 This negatively impacts their development as readers and writers whilst also providing a barrier to accessing other curriculum areas.
-This is more prevalent among our disadvantaged pupils than their peers. which may not be evident for their peers.
-3 Internal and external (where available) assessments indicate that attainment in all areas among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+This is more prevalent among our disadvantaged pupils than their peers.
+EY - disadvantaged 8-11% gap Reading, Writing and Maths and made above expected progress in all areas except Number Yr 1 - Maths is biggest gap (40%) Writing (28%) 3 Internal and external (where available) assessments indicate that attainment in all areas among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 4 Our assessments, observations and relationships with our children and families indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures.
 These findings are supported by national studies.
 This has negatively impacted on their ability to effectively function in school for example, compounding attachment difficulties, creating emotional regulation difficulties and increasing anxiety resulting in significant challenges that further impact on their academic and social emotional outcomes.
 5 By observing and working with children, and talking with teachers and parents, we have found that some disadvantaged children have poorly developed learning behaviours and lack motivation and resilience which often results in the children experiencing low self-esteem.
 They may find it difficult to work independently, organise their learning, make links in their learning and reflect on what they have done.
 These behaviours and attitudes also impact on some children's ability to form meaningful relationships that further impact on their academic and social emotional outcomes.
-6 Our attendance data shows that there are lower attendance and punctuality rates and higher rates of persistent absenteeism amongst disadvantaged children.
+6 Our attendance data continues to show that there are lower attendance and punctuality rates and higher rates of persistent absenteeism amongst disadvantaged children.
 Our assessments and observations indicate that absenteeism and lateness is negatively affecting the progress of disadvantaged children.